New York State Department of Financial Services: Bitcoin

 In August 2013, Forbes magazine reported that the department initiated an investigation into bitcoin by issuing subpoenas to several companies and investors.

 On July 17, 2014, the department released details on a proposed BitLicense, which places regulations on any company or person that uses cryptocurrencies residing in New York.
 The proposed regulations were officially published in the New York State Register on July 23, beginning a 45-day comment period.
 On February 25, 2015, a revised proposal notice was published, beginning another 30-day comment period.

-Standard Chartered fined
+Standard Chartered Fined

 On 19 August 2014, Standard Chartered was fined $300 million by the department for breach of money-laundering compliance related to potentially high-risk transactions involving the bank's clients in Hong Kong and the UAE.
 The bank issued a statement accepting responsibility and regretting the deficiencies.

-Deutsche Bank fined, Again
+Deutsche Bank Fined

-On January 30, 2017, the New York State Department of Financial Services|NYSDFS (New York State Department of Financial Services) fined Deutsche Bank $425 million for violating New York's anti-money laundering laws.
+On January 30, 2017, the NYSDFS (New York State Department of Financial Services) fined Deutsche Bank $425 million for violating New York's anti-money laundering laws.